-Manufacturing Pmi in Lebanon averaged 46.18 points from 2013 until 2020, reaching an all time high of 49.50 points in November of 2014 and a record low of 30.90 points in April of 2020.
+Manufacturing PMI in Lebanon averaged 46.07 points from 2013 until 2022, reaching an all time high of 49.50 points in November of 2014 and a record low of 30.90 points in April of 2020.
 This page provides - Lebanon Manufacturing Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Lebanon PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Markit Economics
+Lebanon PMI - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Manufacturing Pmi in Lebanon is expected to be 20.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Pmi in Lebanon to stand at 53.00 in 12 months time.
-In the long-term, the Lebanon PMI is projected to trend around 49.00 points in 2021 and 50.00 points in 2022, according to our econometric models.
+Manufacturing PMI in Lebanon is expected to be 49.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Lebanon PMI is projected to trend around 50.00 points in 2023, according to our econometric models.